time-sliders/note/mysql/innodb/Innodb锁与事务模型(官方文档).md

 - [`SELECT ...
 FOR SHARE`](https://dev.mysql.com/doc/refman/8.0/en/select.html)

-  Sets a shared mode lock on any rows that are read.
-Other sessions can read the rows, but cannot modify them until your transaction commits.
-If any of these rows were changed by another transaction that has not yet committed, your query waits until that transaction ends and then uses the latest values.
+  Sets a **shared mode lock** on any rows that are read. **Other sessions can read the rows, but cannot modify them until your transaction commits.
+If any of these rows were changed by another transaction that has not yet committed, your query waits until that transaction ends and then uses the latest values.**

-  Note
+  > Note
   `SELECT ...
 FOR SHARE` is a replacement for `SELECT ...
 LOCK IN SHARE MODE`, but `LOCK IN SHARE MODE`remains available for backward compatibility.
 The statements are equivalent.
 However, `FOR SHARE` supports `OF*table_name*`, `NOWAIT`, and `SKIP LOCKED` options.
 See [Locking Read Concurrency with NOWAIT and SKIP LOCKED](https://dev.mysql.com/doc/refman/8.0/en/innodb-locking-reads.html#innodb-locking-reads-nowait-skip-locked).

 - [`SELECT ...
 FOR UPDATE`](https://dev.mysql.com/doc/refman/8.0/en/select.html)

-  For index records the search encounters, locks the rows and any associated index entries, the same as if you issued an `UPDATE` statement for those rows.
+  **For index records the search encounters对于搜索遇到的索引记录, locks the rows and any associated index entries锁定行和任何关联的索引项**, the same as if you issued an `UPDATE` statement for those rows.
 Other transactions are blocked from updating those rows, from doing `SELECT ...
-FOR SHARE`, or from reading the data in certain transaction isolation levels.
-Consistent reads ignore any locks set on the records that exist in the read view.
+FOR SHARE`, or from reading the data in certain transaction isolation levels. **Consistent reads ignore any locks set on the records that exist in the read view一致读取忽略在读取视图中存在的记录上设置的任何锁**.
 (Old versions of a record cannot be locked; they are reconstructed by applying [undo logs](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_undo_log) on an in-memory copy of the record.)

 These clauses are primarily useful when dealing with tree-structured or graph-structured data, either in a single table or split across multiple tables.
 You traverse edges or tree branches from one place to another, while reserving the right to come back and change any of these “pointer”values.

-All locks set by `FOR SHARE` and `FOR UPDATE` queries are released when the transaction is committed or rolled back.
+**All locks set by `FOR SHARE` and `FOR UPDATE` queries are released when the transaction is committed or rolled back.**

 Note

-Locking reads are only possible when autocommit is disabled (either by beginning transaction with [`START TRANSACTION`](https://dev.mysql.com/doc/refman/8.0/en/commit.html) or by setting [`autocommit`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_autocommit) to 0.
+**Locking reads are only possible when autocommit is disabled** (either by beginning transaction with [`START TRANSACTION`](https://dev.mysql.com/doc/refman/8.0/en/commit.html) or by setting [`autocommit`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_autocommit) to 0.

-A locking read clause in an outer statement does not lock the rows of a table in a nested subquery unless a locking read clause is also specified in the subquery.
+**A locking read clause in an outer statement does not lock the rows of a table in a nested subquery <u>unless a locking read clause is also specified in the subquery</u>**.
 For example, the following statement does not lock rows in table `t2`.

 ```sql
 SELECT * FROM t1 WHERE c1 = (SELECT c1 FROM t2) FOR UPDATE;